-The application is printed on 81⁄2 by 11-inch paper, landscape, on one side, using 11- or 12 point type.
-Word limits are observed.
-The application is unbound (other than binder clips per the instructions).
-The application form has three holes punched on the top (long) margin.
-The attachments package has three holes punched in the left margins.
-There are eight (8) copies of the application (following the same format as above), plus the original.
-The electronic version of the application is submitted on a diskette or via email.
-Two original completed Receipts (see RFA Attachment C) attached to the outside of the envelopes or packages for DHCD's approval upon receipt.
-The application includes only the requested attachments (listed below):

-- Staff resumes - Assurances (See RFA Attachment A) - o Certifications (Lobbying, Drug-Free, etc.) (see RFA Attachment B) - o Two Original Receipts (see RFA Attachment C) - o Equal Opportunity Certification Form (see RFA Attachment D) - Section 504 Certification Form (see RFA Attachment E) - o Affirmative Marketing Plan (see RFA Attachment F) - o Tax-exempt status determination letter - Certificate of Good Standing from DCRA - Evidence of required insurance for Federal funding - COMPLETED MENU OF SERVICES form
+- □ The application is printed on 81⁄2 by 11-inch paper, landscape, on one side, using 11- or 12point type. - □ Word limits are observed. - □ The application is unbound (other than binder clips per the instructions). - □ The application form has three holes punched on the top (long) margin. - □ The attachments package has three holes punched in the left margins. - □ There are eight (8) copies of the application (following the same format as above), plus the original. - □ The electronic version of the application is submitted on a diskette or via email. - □ Two original completed Receipts (see RFA Attachment C) attached to the outside of the envelopes or packages for DHCD's approval upon receipt. - □ The application includes only the requested attachments (listed below): - Articles of Incorporation and Bylaws - Organizational chart - o Board resumes - o Staff resumes - o Assurances (See RFA Attachment A) - o Certifications (Lobbying, Drug-Free, etc.) (see RFA Attachment B) - Two Original Receipts (see RFA Attachment C) - Equal Opportunity Certification Form (see RFA Attachment D) - o Section 504 Certification Form (see RFA Attachment E) - Affirmative Marketing Plan (see RFA Attachment F) - o Tax-exempt status determination letter - o Certificate of Good Standing from DCRA - Evidence of required insurance for Federal funding - COMPLETED MENU OF SERVICES form